hhidatasettechs-oss/HHI/GOVERNANCE.md

 ## 7. Non-Negotiables

+-The following conditions are absolute:

-- HHI is **not** therapy, medicine, or diagnosis.
+- HHI does not provide medical, psychological, therapeutic, or diagnostic services.
-- Identity and likeness assets are **never sold**.
+- HHI assets may not be framed, marketed, or used as clinical tools.
-- Raw personal archives are **never released**.
+- Identity, likeness, and raw personal archives are permanently excluded from sale or transfer.
-- Audit enforcement overrides commercial pressure.
+- Audit enforcement supersedes commercial agreements.
-- Attribution is mandatory.
-- Misuse results in revocation.
+- Misuse, reframing, or scope violation results in immediate revocation.

---Failure in any audit domain results in suspension or revocation of rights, regardless of license tier or commercial arrangement.
--
+---

 ## 8. Summary